PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Experiments for Indoor Scenarios

 \subsubsection{Experimental Setup}

 We use ScanNet~\cite{dai2017scannet} RGB-D images as our pre-training dataset.
 ScanNet is a widely used real-world indoor dataset, which contains more than 1500 indoor scenes.
 Each scene is carefully scanned by an RGB-D camera, leading to about 2.5 million RGB-D frames in total.
 We follow the same \textit{train} / \textit{val} split with VoteNet~\cite{qi2019votenet}.
 In this part, we have not introduced semantic rendering yet, which will be used in the part of scene-level as inputs.
+We also provide a detailed explanation on how the multi-frame RGB-D images are lifted into point clouds in Appendix~\ref{appx:rgbd_lift}.